 This is why the first step was so important though… if you don’t decide what you want to be known for, and tailor your answer to emphasize those strengths, you’ve lost them!

 Same goes for job interviews.
-If you’re applying to be a supervisor, don’t talk about how you love focusing on your individual goals.
+If you’re applying to be a supervisor, don’t talk about how you love focusing on your individual goals in your interview answers.
 Talk about how you’re a good manager or how you take the lead on projects.

 After the two steps above, you need to conclude your elevator pitch and this is your chance to be upfront and tell them your objective.
 Why are you in this conversation to begin with?